bmhens7111/SeniorProject/README.md

 Click next then execute to apply configurations
 Click finish, next, then finish

 mySQL Server Setup:
 Open mySQL workbench and create a new connection, note its name Close mySQL workbench

 Run application:
+Download the Repository as a zip file
+Extract the files
+Double click the invenManager.jar file
+Login using the connection name, and mysql username and password

 Files
 ------------